 Corner blocks are functional and stylish accessories that will complement most moulding.
 Here are the most popular choices:

-- Rosettes are corner blocks that are used for changing directions of mouldings that are the same size, such as at the top of a door or window.
+- Rosettes are corner blocks.
+They’re used at the top of a door or window to change a moulding’s direction.

-- Plinth blocks are baseboards that are used to join profiles of different widths, such as when a wide baseboard joins a narrower door casing.
+- Plinth blocks are baseboards that join profiles of different widths.
+For example, plinth blocks can join a baseboard with a narrower door casing.

-- Intermediate blocks are also decorative blocks used during installation on straight runs of moulding, so the moulding can be cut straight instead of making a scarf joint.
+- Intermediate blocks are also decorative blocks used during installation on straight runs of moulding.
+This allows for the moulding to be cut straight instead of making a scarf joint.

 Moulding Tips

-There are a few general things to keep in mind when choosing your type of moulding:
+There are a few general things to keep in mind when choosing all types of trim:

 - Always measure the room for moulding before making a purchase.
 Measure the length of each wall and calculate in any window or door openings.
 Then add an extra 10 percent to the sum for mitering.

-- Buy about 15 to 20 percent more material than you need, just in case you miscalculate or cut the wrong length.
+- Buy about 15 to 20 percent more material than you need.
+This will help you complete your project in case you miscalculate or cut the wrong length.

 Adding moulding is a simple upgrade you can do yourself.
 The right type of moulding makes any room feel more elegant and polished.
 Lift your ceilings with crown moulding or wrap a dining room with chair rails and wainscoting.
 The many types of moulding ensure that you can find a style that suits your home.